momentum-team-5/momentum-team-5.github.io/_posts/2020-09-08-welcome-phase-1.md

 3. Read the [Really friendly command-line intro](https://drive.google.com/open?id=1E4ALJrjclTYE4C6lwIV517-SOXiZ-Dqb).
 4. Read the [Really friendly Git intro](https://drive.google.com/open?id=125rubyTQpBwmpi6I_UzUWfT1aXeHmy5n).
 5. Complete the Git-It tutorial (below) and [submit the form](https://forms.gle/hKL37abHZ7TEoyWT6).
+6. Write your answers to these questions:

+   - What would make this team and classroom a good space for learning for you?
+   - What would make this a safe and respectful place to work in?

+  Tomorrow we will start class with creating our team charter, which will include this content from each of you.

 ### Today's Assignment: Git It